View related sites

 You are here:

-This short paper discusses how Familiarisation procedures as described by the Manual could work for a large scale assessment body such as Cambridge English Language Assessment.
+This short paper discusses how Familiarisation procedures as described by the Manual could work for a large scale assessment body such as Cambridge Assessment English.

 The Manual perceives the Familiarisation procedure as an ‘indispensable starting point’ before a linking exercise to the CEFR can be carried out effectively.
 It goes on to say that ‘an account of activities taken and results obtained is an essential component of the validation report’.
 It advocates that ‘participants in the linking process [should] have detailed knowledge of the CEFR’ (2003:1).